-The deadline to nominate a member for the 2017 Joseph B. Gittler Award has passed.
-Please check back this fall for the 2018 Joseph B. Gittler Award nomination procedures.
-Please see below for information on award eligibility and a list of previous winners.
+The deadline to submit nominations for the 2022 Joseph B. Gittler Award was April 15, 2022.
+Check back this fall for the 2023 nomination procedures.
+See below for information on award eligibility and a list of past winners.

 - The nominee must have been an active member of the Society for the Study of Social Problems for at least three years prior to receiving the award.

 - The nominee must have produced and disseminated scholarship promoting ethical solutions to social problems over the preceding three or more calendar years.
 Ethical solutions entail scholarship that promotes awareness and/or activism to increase public recognition that social problems and social injustices are ethical issues; and/or scholarship that identifies and promotes societal level responses to social problems and injustices.
 Scholarship may be undertaken from a wide variety of perspectives, including both applied research (qualitative or quantitative research) and normative work (e.g., argumentative, historical, philosophical, textual or theoretical analyses).